giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 and distribution of computing metrics in {{I-D.ldbc-cats-framework}}.
 In their deployment considerations, they consider three models: distributed, centralized and hybrid.

+* Standardization work regarding related work on compute metrics can also be found in standardization bodies like Broadband Forum.
+The modules defined there are related to the work of the standardization body.
+Examples can be found in {{BBF TR-383}} describing access and interface related parameters and metrics.
+Edge cloud topics are also likely to become relevant in the access domain.

 #  Guiding Principles